This post continues our series by a onetime academic job seeker, now academic-at-large, on where to look for a summer job.

 Interfolio’s Dossier enables scholars to collect, curate, polish and send out their materials at all stages throughout their academic professional path.
 Learn more about Dossier here.

-We recently made several changes to the process of requesting letters to make it easier, including saving your letter writers as contacts within your account.
-You will now need to add your letter writers as contacts—which you can do either via the new “My Contacts” page, or in the process of creating a new letter request.
+The process for requesting letters is simple and includes saving your letter writers as contacts within your account.
+You will need to add your letter writers as contacts, which you can do either via the “My Contacts” page or while creating a new letter request.

-To add a contact to your Dossier, log in and then click on your name in the top right hand corner of your account.
-Click My Contacts, and then the “Add Contact” button.
+To add a contact to your Dossier, log in and click on your name in the top right-hand corner of your account.
+Click My Contacts and then the “Add Contact” button.

-We suggest saving your letter writers in your account before you start working on applications.
-Saving all your letter writers prior to requesting a letter will streamline your process.
-We also encourage you to communicate with your letter writers ahead of time so they expect your request.
+We suggest saving your letter writers in your account before you start working on applications to streamline your process.
+We also encourage you to communicate with your letter writers ahead of time so that they expect your request.

 • The number of requests you plan to send

-• Any requirements for the actual letter, like if you need letterhead or signature
+• Any requirements for the actual letter, like if you need a letterhead or signature

-• If you want the letter to be a general letter for multiple use, or specific to one application.
+• If you want the letter to be a general letter for multiple uses or specific to one application

 Looking for step-by-step instructions?
 Here is a detailed walkthrough of how to add your letter writers as contacts.

-For any document in your account, you have the ability to archive it.
+You have the ability to archive any document in your account.
 Archiving is different than deleting a document—archiving simply removes it from the list of active documents.
 When you create a delivery or work on an application, you only see a list of active materials.

 Why is this helpful?
 If you find yourself with a multitude of documents in your Dossier, consider archiving older versions.
 If you ever archive a document and want to use it in the future, you can always move it back to your list of active documents.

 Creating a collection allows you to group documents together for easy reference.
-For example, if you have a set of documents that you want to use for applying to faculty positions, you can create a “Faculty” collection and it will contain the documents specific to that position.
+For example, if you have a set of documents that you want to use for applying to faculty positions, you can create a “Faculty” collection that contains the documents specific to that position.
 Likewise, if you have a set of documents that’s better suited for fellowship applications, you can create a “Fellowship” collection to access when applying to those opportunities.
-You can also share collections of your materials with collaborators and mentors, anywhere.
+You can also share collections of your materials with collaborators and mentors anywhere.

 (Note that this feature is only available to Dossier Deliver users.
 Upgrade to Dossier Deliver here.)